apache/nuttx-apps/system/zmodem/README.txt

     - Hardware Flow Control
     - RX Buffer Size
     - Buffer Recommendations
-  o Using NuttX Zmodem with a Linux Host
+  o Using NuttX ZModem with a Linux Host
     - Sending Files from the Target to the Linux Host PC
-    - Receiving Files on the Target from the Linux Host PC o Building the Zmodem Tools to Run Under Linux o Status
+    - Receiving Files on the Target from the Linux Host PC o Building the ZModem Tools to Run Under Linux o Status

 Buffering Notes